YoRsk/persona-trainer/README.md

 # Persona Trainer

-Welcome to the AI Persona Trainer for Slang language Game(https://github.com/tanaka-0224/hackathon)!
+Welcome to the AI Persona Trainer for Slang language Game(Frontend etc.. https://github.com/tanaka-0224/hackathon)!

 This application serves as an innovative tool, utilizing advanced language models to interact and engage users through unique, conversational experiences.